WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/word-choice.md

 [tip] Recommended: The blocks in Gutenberg are feature-packed. [/tip]

 Similarly, don't employ a totally different meaning to an existing, common word.
 For example, don't use *dictation* to mean command.
+If you have to use a word in a definition that is different from its widely used meaning, explain it with context.

 ## Additional resources